Request for Legal Assistance

-Before submitting your complaint for review by the ACLU legal team – using the link provided below – please carefully read ALL of the following information.
+Before submitting your request for review by the ACLU of Vermont – using the link provided below – please carefully read ALL of the following information.

 Types of Cases the ACLU generally does NOT accept